Guide to furlough leave - what it is and how it works

 As previously stated, the scheme allows the employer to claim back up to 80% of the worker's salary and if the employer wishes to, they can top up pay.
 However, if an employer does not wish to top up pay, they will need to reach agreement with the employee that their salary will be reduced.

 It seems likely that workers will agree, bearing in mind the alternative options which are likely to be redundancy or being laid off on nil pay.
 In the event an employer is seeking an agreement with employees to pay them up to 20% less, then it is likely they will ask them to sign a written agreement.

 From 1 July 2021 employers will be expected to contribute 10% of a furloughed employee’s wages for the hours that they do not work.
 This will go up to 20% from August 2021.

 Can I work for another employer while on furlough?

-The government guidance for employees says that workers can work for another employer whilst they are on furlough and this will not affect their existing employer's ability to claim under the CJRS.
+The government guidance for employees says that workers are able to work for another employer whilst they are on furlough and this will not affect their existing employer's ability to claim under the CJRS.
 However, they will need to comply with their existing contractual terms and obligations and are advised to discuss this with their current employer.